learn-co-curriculum/dsc-fitting-a-logistic-regression-model-lab/README.md

 # Your analysis here
 Based on our P-values, most of the current features appear to be significant based on a .05 significance level.
-That said, the 'Embarked'and 'Fare' features were not significant based on their higher p-values.
+That said, the 'Embarked' and 'Fare' features were not significant based on their higher p-values.

 ## Level - up